TadeskiOne/PaymentProcessor/docs/code/commissions_fee_valuation.md

 ## Scenarios

 ### DepositScenario
 This class represents a specific scenario for applying rules to deposit transactions.
 It extends `AbstractScenario`.
-It implements the `applyTo()` function which is scoped to work specifically with deposit type transactions, leveraging DepositRule.
+It implements the `applyTo()` function which is scoped to work specifically with deposit type transactions, leveraging SimpleFeeRule.

 ### WithdrawScenario
 The WithdrawScenario class extends the `AbstractScenario` class.
 The purpose of this class is to apply certain rules depending on one of two possible scenarios: a private initiator of the transaction or a business initiator of the transaction.